Luisa-Elena/advertisements-app/README.md

 2. **Service**:
    - The `save` method receives a map of field names and values, which represent the ad attributes.
    - It retrieves the **ad type** from the map and uses the **`Registry`** to look up the appropriate **ad class**.
+   - The **`Registry`** holds a Map bhaving as key the ad type and the value the specific ad class for that type.
+Example: "CAR" -> CarAd.class
    - The `AdBuilder` then creates an instance of the ad class using the constructor matching the provided field values.

 3. **`AdBuilder.buildAd(Class<? extends Ad> adClass, Map<String, Object> fieldValueMap)`**: